 Waste types are defined differently in various parts of the world.
 For this report, we have divided our operational waste into two categories:

 Hazardous waste: Heavily regulated or high-risk waste streams that need to be neutralized, treated or destroyed to address a particular hazard such as toxicity, flammability, corrosivity, radioactivity, pharmaceutically active or infectious.

-Non-hazardous waste: All other operational waste.
-Because the amount of project-related waste can vary significantly from year to year based on the number and size of projects, our definition of operational waste does not include construction or demolition waste from projects.
+Non-hazardous waste: This includes all other operational waste.
+The amount of construction project related waste can vary significantly from year to year based on the number and size of projects.
+Therefore, our definition of operational waste does not include construction or demolition waste from projects.